 Once you have a better idea of your strengths and interests, you can search for university or TAFE courses that match those fields.

 For example, if your favourite subjects at school are science and physical education, and you love playing team sports in your spare time, you might want to study a Bachelor of Sport Science.
 This course could help you find work as an exercise physiologist or sport scientist for a professional sport team.

 TAFE or uni – what's best for you?

-At VU you can choose to study a university course, or a TAFE course through our TAFE division, Victoria Polytechnic.
+At VU you can choose to study a university course, or a TAFE course through our TAFE division, Victoria University Polytechnic.

 There are several differences between TAFE and university study.
 The following comparison may help you decide which you would prefer:

-- Course types: certificates, diplomas and apprenticeships
+- Types: certificates, diplomas and apprenticeships

-- Course length: 6 months - 3 years
+- Length: 6 months - 3 years

 - How courses are taught: classes, interactive workshops, practical training